clearloop/inkpad/README.md

 ## How it works

-Ceres extracted from `sp-sandbox` and `pallet-contracts` of substrate with both `wasmi` and `wasmtime` features, plus trap handlers for the two executors.
+Inkpad extracted from `sp-sandbox` and `pallet-contracts` of substrate with both `wasmi` and `wasmtime` features, plus trap handlers for the two executors.

-It abstracts the chain environment which ink! contracts requires so that we can embed ceres almost any applications to run ink! contracts.
+It abstracts the chain environment which ink! contracts requires so that we can embed inkpad almost any applications to run ink! contracts.

 ---